lucafluri/glue-stl-exporter/README.rst

-STL Exporter for glue
+STL and OBJ Exporter for glue
 ---------------------

-This plugin provides an STL Exporting functionality.
+This plugin provides an STL and OBJ exporting functionality.

 One can import e.g. a 3D fits data set, then open a "3D Volume Rendering" view.
 After enabling this plugin, that view will have an additional button for exporting and creating an stl file of the 3d data.